HenryDashwood/hakyll-website/things_i_like/books.md

 What Does it all Mean? - Thomas Nagal

-The Prince - Niccolò Machiavelli
+The Prince - Niccolò Machiavelli (translated by Peter Bondanella)

 Coriolanus - William Shakespeare